 I am counting the book for the following challenges:

-- What's in a Name Four: I am counting it for the evil category as "maladies' is evil
+- What's in a Name Four: the first year is certainly a life stage

 Rating: 7 out of 10

 Source: Copy given to me for participation in book tour

 I was intrigued when I read the description of a Lighter Shade of Grey by Devon Pearse and excited to be part of her book tour.
 The novel could actually be broken up into several stories.
 I enjoyed being swept up into the inner workings of the main character.
 However, I was frequently confused and had to stop several times to regroup and figure out where I was in relation to all of the stories that were unfolding.
 I know that the narrator was the connection between all the stories, but at several points I felt like things could have been edited to make the book more succinct.

 In spite of these issues, I did enjoy the book.
 I especially liked the Cass story line.
 The friendship between Cass and Devon was fun to read.
 The relationship of Devon and her parents was also page turning.
 I imagine that it must be hard to experience a loved one having a mental breakdown.
 The attempts of the narrator and her father to hide her mother's illness and keep things as normal as possible was heart wrenching.
 As more stories of mental illness are shared, I hope that the stigma decreases.

 On the back cover and in the author note, Devon Pearse mentions that the story is semi-autobiographical.
 As I was reading, I kept wondering how she made the disctinction.
 With a story so personal and intense, I imagine that it would be hard to know where to draw the boundaries.
 Luckily for all of us, the author agreed to address this question with a guest post on July 21st.
 Please come back to read her thoughts.
 In the meantime, you can check out the other tour stops here.